 When scoring the lobbying of a company, InfluenceMap looks for evidence of lobbying in every region in which said company operates.
 For example, the evidence InfluenceMap has collected and scored for BP, a company that operates globally comes from lobbying in regions including the US, the EU, Australia, Canada, the UK etc. As such, the organization scores and engagement intensities calculated for each of the entities covered in this research include lobbying in regions outside of Australia.
 The focus of this platform specifically is Australia, and in order to highlight Australian climate lobbying specifically, the policy-focused tools in this platform only draw evidence relevant to Australian climate policy.
 However, evidence from regions outside of Australia is included in individual company profiles and scores.

-The initial aim of this research was to cover the lobbying of the entities most relevant to climate change in Australia.
-This list will be progressively expanded to offer an increasingly complete analysis of Corporate Australia.
-The universe of 50 companies in this research was primarily selected by taking the 100 largest emitters of carbon dioxide (based on Scope 1 and 2 emissions from 2017-2018) and the 100 largest companies by revenue (in $ from 2017-2018).
+The initial aim of this research was to cover the lobbying of the entities most relevant to climate change in Australia and included a universe of 50 companies and 20 industry associations.
+These were selected by taking the 100 largest emitters of carbon dioxide (based on Scope 1 and 2 emissions from 2017-2018) and the 100 largest companies by revenue (in $ from 2017-2018).
 These values were normalised by linearly mapping each onto a 0-100 scale and then combined to create an overall ‘importance score’, weighting emissions.
 The final list was then constructed by starting with the 10 Australian Carbon Majors as identified by research by the University of New South Wales which incorporates the largest companies global scope 3 emissions.
 To this list, the highest ‘importance’ scoring companies (excluding subsidiaries, state-owned companies, and joint ventures) were chosen for the research.

-The 14 policies selected represent the 10 policies with the highest level of public engagement from companies and industry associations according to InfluenceMap’s database (5 selected from federal level and 5 selected from state level).
+The 14 policies selected represented the 10 policies with the highest level of public engagement from companies and industry associations according to InfluenceMap’s database (5 selected from federal level and 5 selected from state level).
 The remaining 4 policies were deemed to be either historically or currently very significant.
-These include the Independent MP Zali Steggall’s 2020 Climate Change Bill, the Environmental Protection and Biodiversity Act (which was open to consultation on the inclusion of a ‘climate trigger’ at the time of doing this research), the use of Kyoto credits to meet Australia’s NDC, and the 2011 Clean Energy Act as a policy of historical significance.
-This is not intended to provide a conclusive list of policies and more will be added in the future.
+These included the Independent MP Zali Steggall’s 2020 Climate Change Bill, the Environmental Protection and Biodiversity Act (which was open to consultation on the inclusion of a ‘climate trigger’ at the time of doing this research), the use of Kyoto credits to meet Australia’s NDC, and the 2011 Clean Energy Act as a policy of historical significance.